 In order to keep oneself pure, one needs to be well composed on one's thought, speech, and action.
 Thus, a layman should observe all of the five Buddhist precepts (nicasila) regularly.
 It will be even more beneficial if one observe the eight precepts on every Buddhist observance day (Buddhist Sabbath day) which falls on the full moon day, the new moon day, the quarter waxing moon day, and the quarter wanning moon day.
 Ones who observe precepts will receive immediate good consequences which free ones from sin, harm, revenge and disadvantage.
-On the contrary, one will be blessed with happiness and good fellows.
-This complies to Buddhist monks' concluding verses by the end of the ceremony to vow for observing precepts that "Individuals can head to the wholesome realm due to precepts observance.
-Individuals can be blessed with wealth due to precepts observance."
+On the contrary, one with happiness will be blessed fellows.
+This complies to Buddhist concluding verses by the end of the ceremony to vow for observing precepts that "Individuals can head to the wholesome realm due to precepts observance.
+Individuals can be blessed with wealth due to precepts observance.
+Individuals can attain the Nirvana due to precepts observance."